rodfarruguia/RepData_PeerAssessment1/PA1_template.md

  1. Load the data (i.e. read.csv())
  2. Process/transform the data (if necessary) into a format suitable for your analysis.

-needed library and setting echo to true
+needed libraries and setting echo to true

 ```r
 library("knitr")